datarail/rnaseq/README.md

 ## Running Differential Expression analysis

 This GitHub repository includes a simple command-line interface for EdgeR.
 Simply type `Rscript edge.R` to get information on how to run it.
 The instructions include an example usage, which uses a counts table and metadata file available in the `example/` subdirectory of this repository.
-The third argument to the script is a formula defining the grouping of samples for differential expression comparison.
-For example, to compare samples across the timepoint, one can do
+The third argument to the script specifies which column in the meta file should be used for defining differential expression contrasts.
+Finally, the fourth argument denotes which value in that column should be used as control.
+For example, to compare samples across timepoints, using 0h as control, one can do
 ```
-Rscript edge.R example/test.count example/meta.tsv "~Timepoint"
+Rscript edge.R example/test.count example/meta.tsv Timepoint 0h
 ```
 Likewise, to perform a comparison along the Treatment column, one would do
 ```
-Rscript edge.R example/test.count example/meta.tsv "~Treatment"
+Rscript edge.R example/test.count example/meta.tsv Treatment Control
 ```
+If the specified column contains more than two categories (such as Timepoint above), edgeR will compare each category to the control.
+These results will reside in `logFC` columns in the output file.
+Additionally, edgeR will perform an F-test-like comparison to determine if any genes differ across ALL categories.
+These results are then captured by the `F`, `PValue` and `FDR` columns.

 The metadata file provides some flexibility in defining the comparison.
 For example, to perform a time-series differential expression analysis for one cell line at a time, one can simply break up their metadata file into multiple files, each limited to the cell line of interest.

 ### Advanced differential expression analysis